 - In a small sauce pot warm the olive oil.
-Add the flour and seasonings to the oil and stir together to form a roux.
+Add the flour, tomato paste and seasonings to the oil and stir together to form a roux.
 Add the stock and whisk it all together to remove any lumps in the sauce.
 Let the sauce simmer on the stove for 7-10 minutes.
 Remove from the heat until you're ready to add it to your casserole or store it in an air tight container in the fridge.
 Use it within 3 days.

 The spiciness of this dish will depend on the spiciness of your enchilada sauce.
 If you're making the enchilada sauce from scratch with this recipe you can customize the spice by the type of chili powder you use (mild, medium, or hot)

 Amount Per Serving: Calories: 243Saturated Fat: 3gCholesterol: 13mgSodium: 462mgCarbohydrates: 32gFiber: 8gSugar: 5gProtein: 11g